Professionalism in dentistry

 Studies have consistently shown patients place a high value on professionalism and feel more comfortable putting their wellbeing in the hands of dentists who are perceived as professional.

 Trust is the foundation of a successful dentist-patient relationship.
 A patient's level of confidence in the practitioner determines whether he or she will regularly seek dental care.
 Furthermore, a patient who believes a dentist is honest is more likely to accept the dentist’s treatment recommendation than one who is concerned the plan may be financially motivated.
 Similarly, studies indicate that patients are more inclined to discuss relevant personal health information with dentists who are well-groomed, speak with a professional tone of voice and appear confident.

 Embracing professionalism and avoiding pitfalls

-Building trust with patients requires looking and behaving like a professional; however, other, less visible acts of professionalism are just as important.
-For example, patients develop trust when they know their personal information will be kept confidential and their ability to make fully informed choices will be respected and protected.
+Building trust with patients may include looking; however, professional behaviour is just as important.
+For example, patients develop trust when they know their personal information will be kept confidential and when they are able to make fully informed choices that are respected and protected.
 Furthermore, dentists who always act in their patients’ best interests earn trust.

 - Be truthful, courteous and respectful towards patients at all times.

 - Get to know the needs, desires and priorities of your patients.

 - Maintain clinical competency.

 - Understand and follow the rules that apply to the profession, e.g. the regulations under the Dentistry Act, 1991.

 - Be accountable for services provided under your direction.